If you are interested in receiving financial aid during your time at CDSP, please review the steps below:

-CDSP staff can provide further information about other resources to support your education.
-We can help you navigate applications for various scholarships and grants including:
+The CDSP admissions staff can also help you navigate applications for other scholarships and grants including:

 Eligible students are encouraged to consider employment as a source of financial support.